ai-driven-dev/ai-driven-dev-community/ressources/prompts/instruct.md

 Generate a concise but full breakdown of this feature for our project.

 Rules:
+- Look for that information in your knowledge base to provide the best answer.
 - If user-story is too big, group features the more you can.
 - You MUST provide every required steps, do not forget anything.
 - Do not generate code or command line instructions, focus on precise steps to achieve the outcome.